Get all the latest data for Cluj-Napoca

 What is the 5-year property price forecast for Cluj-Napoca as of 2026?

-The projected average annual appreciation rate for Cluj-Napoca property over the next 5 years sits at roughly 4.5% to 6.2% per year, which is meaningfully lower than the pace seen in recent boom years but still compares favorably to inflation and most savings alternatives.
+This means the projected average annual appreciation rate for Cluj-Napoca property over the next 5 years is roughly 4.5% to 7% per year.

 Which areas in Cluj-Napoca will have the best price growth over the next 5 years?